leonccao/OnlineJudge-Solutions/Leetcode/README.md

 Move head position for `shift`. `shift` doubles every turn.

+## 391. Perfect Rectangle (Hard)

+I learnt so much from this problem !

+In order to check if it is perfectly covered, we need to make sure:
+1. The sum of all rectangles' area equals the covered area.
+2. No rectangles are intersected.

+The first condition is easy to check.
+To check the second condition, we have three solutions:

+### Scan O(N * N)

+Enumerate two rectangles are check if they are intersected.

+### Calculate the corners O(N)

+If the area is perfectly covered, then evey corner in this area is covered by even times.
+We can use a set to record times.
+But how could we know two corner object equals?
+We could store their values in string.

+### Scan line O(N * log(N))

+Split each rectangle into two parts: the starting part and ending part.
+Sort all of them according to x value, insert the rectangle into treeset when you meet the starting part and remove when meet the ending part.
+If the y values of two rectangles intersect with each other, which means the rectangles themself intersect.

+#### Why TreeSet?

+TreeSet is like set but with order.
+We can compare two elements during adding.

+#### Comparison method violates its general contract!

+In java7, TimSort is used in `Arrays.sort()`.
+There are three must be obeyed:

+> 1. The implementor must ensure that sgn(compare(x, y)) == -sgn(compare(y, x)) for all x and y.

+> 2. The implementor must also ensure that the relation is transitive: ((compare(x, y)>0) && (compare(y, z)>0)) implies compare(x, z)>0.

+> 3. Finally, the implementor must ensure that compare(x, y)==0 implies that sgn(compare(x, z))==sgn(compare(y, z)) for all z.

+### Faults:
+1. **[TLE]** Scan is not fast enough;
+2. **[RE]** Wrong comparator.
+3. **[WA]** Wrong ry calculation.

 ## 400. Nth Digit

 There are 9 numbers with 1 bit, 90 with 2 bits, etc.